-Keep in mind though, AMD 4000 Series desktop processors are expected to launch before the end of the year, which will potentially not only push performance levels to new heights but also see older chips benefit from price cuts.
+However, this is all about to change with Intel Rocket Lake-S and AMD Ryzen 4000 desktop processors set to launch in the coming months and push the performance ceiling even higher.
 We’d suggest waiting until then before making a decision, but it’s understandable if you can’t wait to get your system up and running.

 Related: Best Gaming CPU

 The Intel vs AMD rivalry isn’t exclusive to the desktop space, as it also continues over to the laptop market.
 However, the argument isn’t always clear cut here, as the processors are integrated into systems built by other manufacturers.

 One issue here is that third-party manufacturers like to make deals and remain faithful to certain processor manufacturers.
 The likes of the the Dell XPS, MacBook Air and Razer Blade laptops are only currently available with Intel processor configurations.

 Since the processor is just one element of a laptop, it shouldn’t be the sole factor of your buying decision; you need to consider the design, display, storage space and whether you want a graphics card too.
 That said, picking the right processor is still very important, as nobody wants a weakling system that takes an age to load a web page or open an application.

 Intel’s 10th Generation mobile chips are the latest and greatest on the blue side.
 They’ve been out for nearly a year now, and so can be found in lots and lots of modern machines.
 The family of processors can be split up into two branches: Comet Lake and Ice Lake.